 First you need to decide if you want to be a registered dietitian or if you want to add graduate course work in nutrition to your educational background.
-To help you decide, visit the area for students at the Web site of the Academy of Nutrition and Dietetics (www.eatright.org).
+To help you decide, visit the area for students at the Academy of Nutrition and Dietetics website.

 I have a nutrition degree from a country other than the U.S. How can I become a registered dietitian in the U.S.?

 Visit the website of the Academy of Nutrition and Dietetics for information about credential requirements, networking, job listings, and careers in this field.